gvwilson/thirdbit/src/fiction/arecibo/index.md

 He hurries away with the messenger in tow, their armor clanking in time with their steps.
-Queen Seondeok's desire for her cousin to succeed her is well known, but it has only been a week since her chief minister led an abortive rebellion, and only a day since he and thirty of his followers were beheaded.
+Queen Seondeok's desire for her cousin to succeed her is well known, but it has only been a week since her chief minister led an abortive rebellion that cost him and thirty of his followers their heads.

 Scholar Liu waits for them to vanish among the ornamental bushes, then gestures to the remaining guard.